jordiqui/SirioC/README.md

   testing flags so risky selectivity can be evaluated safely.
 * Expand the regression/bench suite with mixed tactical and quiet positions so new heuristics can be sanity-checked automatically.

+## Syzygy tablebase support

+SirioC can probe Syzygy tablebases directly during search.
+Use the following UCI options to control the integration:

+* `UseSyzygy` – enable or disable tablebase probing.
+* `SyzygyPath` – folder containing the 5-7 man tablebase files.
+* `SyzygyProbeDepth` – minimum search depth (in plies) before probing.
+* `SyzygyProbeLimit` – maximum number of pieces for which probing is allowed.
+* `Syzygy50MoveRule` – honour the 50-move rule (disable for WDL-perfect play).

+When a root probe succeeds the engine reports the WDL result, DTZ information, and the suggested move via the standard UCI info stream.

+## License

+SirioC is released under the [MIT License](LICENSE).
+Please retain the license text when redistributing the engine or derivative works.

 ## Bench command